nijoe1/fil-docs-local/smart-contracts/developing-contracts/call-built-in-actors.md

 yarn add @zondax/filecoin.sol
 ```

+{% hint style="info" %}
-> **Note:** Until mid-2023, Zondax was the legacy maintainer of Filecoin.sol.
+Until mid-2023, Zondax was the legacy maintainer of Filecoin.sol.
 Protocol Labs took over the project, and are in the process of moving NPM packages over to the `protocollabs` NPM account.
+{% endhint %}

 #### **Import filecoin.sol manually**